Here’s a listing of information and tools that will help as you go through your time

 Hardware and Software

+We also provide a desktop computing environment within our Computer Science Student laboratory located in VanderWerf 115.
 We work hard to make sure that our labs have the computing resources that you need to make the most of your time at Hope.
 See what software is available in the Computer Science labs!

 - Request software